Blood donors play a critical role in saving countless lives. However, effectively reaching potential donors can take time and effort.

 The data file blood_donation.csv contains the information used to create the model.
 It consists of 748 rows and five columns.
 The columns represent the variables, and the rows represent the instances.

 The number of input variables, or attributes for each sample, is 5.
 All input variables are numeric-valued and represent features from blood donors.
-The target variable is donation, being 0 no blood donation and 1 blood donation for the last campaign.
+The target variable is donation, with 0 no blood donation and 1 blood donation for the last campaign.
 The following list summarizes the variables information:

 The next list describes the variables information:

-- recency: Months since the last donation.
+• recency: Months since the last donation.

-- frequency: Total number of donations.
+• frequency: Total number of donations.

-- quantity: Total blood donated.
+• quantity: Total blood donated.

-- time: Months since the first donation.
+• time: Months since the first donation.

-- donation: True if the person donated in the last campaign, false otherwise.
+• donation: True if the person donated in the last campaign, false otherwise.

 Finally, the use of all instances is selected.
 Each patient has an instance that contains the input and target variables.
 Neural Designer divides the data into three subsets: training, validation, and testing, automatically assigning 60%, 20%, and 20% of the instances for training, generalization, and testing, respectively.
 The user can modify these values.